Here are the answers to the most common questions

 If I'm running a puppy mill, I'm doing a terrible job of it!

-In 2009, I didn't have any litters at all!
+In 2009, we didn't have any litters at all!
 While I

 have taken lots of pictures of my puppies over the years, the litters have been few and far between.
 This is

-just a hobby, not how I make a living.
+just a hobby, not how we make a living.

-I also do hip and eye tests on all of my adult dogs before breeding.
+We also would do hip and eye tests on our adult dogs before breeding.
 Puppy mills never go to the expense of doing that to

 their dogs.
 If health problems pop up in our puppies, we spay & neuter the parents... even if it means we don't